Google Ads Updates: Why Should You Avoid Auto-Applied Recommendations?

 ⚠️ Why Should You Be Careful With This Feature?

 Allowing Auto-Applied recommendations means giving all the power to the hands of Google, which is quite risky.
+It’s the same disadvantage as with Google Ads Smart campaigns – you will save time an efforts in managing your PPC campaigns, but at the same time have much less control over them.

 You (or your account manager) know the ins and outs of your account – and you probably have some campaign(s) that you’re pretty confident in and you know what works best for you.
 While some of the actions recommended by Google can actually help your campaigns, other recommendations may have a drastic effect – such as automatically switching your bidding strategies or automatically enabling targeting expansion – something which you might want to avoid.